twbs/bootstrap/docs/getting-started/options.md

 ---
 layout: page
-title: Customize CSS
+title: Customization options
 group: getting-started
 ---

-New to Bootstrap 4, variable-based customization is a way for folks to quickly enable or disable global styles across all of Bootstrap's CSS.
-Simply update a variable's value and recompile using our Gruntfile.
+With Bootstrap 4, we've added a handful of global options for easily customizing all the components in your project.
+These options are handled by Sass variables.
+Simply change a variable's value and recompile with the included Gruntfile.

 ## Available variables